1. DPDK Release 25.11

 1.3.
 API Changes

-• rawdev: Changed the return type of rte_rawdev_get_dev_id() for negative error values.
+• rawdev: Changed the return type of rte_rawdev_get_dev_id() to allow negative error values.

 • pcapng: Changed the API for adding interfaces to include a link type argument.
 The link type was previously hardcoded to the Ethernet link type in the API.
 This argument is added to rte_pcapng_add_interface.